 - Unit 1: Introduction to Physical Anthropology

-Part 1: Heredity and Evolution
+Part 1: Mechanisms of Evolution

-Part 2: Primates
+Part 2: The Primates

-- Unit 6: Fundamentals of Primate Behaviour
+- Unit 6: Primate Behavioural Ecology

-- Unit 7: Models for Human Evolution
+- Unit 7: Primate Evolution

-Part 3: Hominid Evolution
+Part 3: Hominin Evolution

 Part 4: Contemporary Human Evolution

 - Unit 13: Contemplating Modern Human Diversity

-- Unit 15: Human Variation and Adaptation
+- Unit 15: Human Legacies, Human Prospects

-The midterm and final examinations for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The midterm and final examinations for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.